nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ### 3.1.1 Design Considerations
 **Aspect 1: Optimizing fetching of module information**
-* Alternative 1(current choice): Instantiate a ```ModuleHandler``` every time there's a request for a module information.
+* Alternative 1(current choice): Instantiate a ```ModuleHandler``` every time there's a request for a module information. <br>
-Pros: The classes are intuitively separated and data structures returned is understandable.
+Pros: The classes are intuitively separated and data structures returned is understandable. <br>
-Cons: Program runs slower for every extra timetable or extra modules taken since its a new instantiation of a ```ModuleHandler```.
+Cons: Program runs slower for every extra timetable or extra modules taken since its a new instantiation of a ```ModuleHandler```. <br>
-* Alternative 2: Instantiate ```ModuleHandler``` once for every user.
+* Alternative 2: Instantiate ```ModuleHandler``` once for every user.  <br>
-Pros: Takes up less memory and setup time for every timetable provided compared to alternative 1.
+Pros: Takes up less memory and setup time for every timetable provided compared to alternative 1. <br>
-Cons: The data structure returned by ```ModuleHandler``` would be complicated and confusing for new developers.
+Cons: The data structure returned by ```ModuleHandler``` would be complicated and confusing for new developers. <br>

 **Aspect 2: Ways of storing blacklisted module**
 * Alternative 1(current choice): Create a ```common.BlacklistedModule``` and hash every hard-coded blacklisted module as a constant ```HashSet```.
-Pros: There is no need for user to download the blacklisted module, and only the JAR file is required to run this entire application.
+    1. **Pros**: There is no need for user to download the blacklisted module, and only the JAR file is required to run this entire application. <br>
-Also, user do not need to have a one time set-up where they would wait several minutes for the application to dynamically pull the blacklisted modules from Nusmods API server.
+Also, user do not need to have a one time set-up where they would wait several minutes for the application to dynamically pull the blacklisted modules from Nusmods API server. <br>
-Cons: If the blacklisted modules from Nusmods API gets updated to the conventional 13 weeks programme, developers would have to manually delete the information of those modules from the blacklist, resulting in time wasted everytime there's an update to module information.
+    2. **Cons**: If the blacklisted modules from Nusmods API gets updated to the conventional 13 weeks programme, developers would have to manually delete the information of those modules from the blacklist, resulting in time wasted everytime there's an update to module information. <br>
-* Alternative 2: Dynamically pull the data from Nusmods API server once when user starts the application to retrieve the blacklisted modules, and then periodically update the blacklisted modules every semester.
+* Alternative 2: Dynamically pull the data from Nusmods API server once when user starts the application to retrieve the blacklisted modules, and then periodically update the blacklisted modules every semester. <br>
-Pros: The blacklisted modules would be up to date and there is no need for developers to manually edit the ```common.BlacklistedModule``` class.
+    1. **Pros**: The blacklisted modules would be up to date and there is no need for developers to manually edit the ```common.BlacklistedModule``` class. <br>
-Cons: The one-time set up of pulling the data is very time consuming(~2 minutes waiting time), resulting is bad user experience.
+    2. **Cons**: The one-time set up of pulling the data is very time consuming(~2 minutes waiting time), resulting is bad user experience. <br>
-* Alternative 3: Requires user to download the list of blacklisted modules in addition to the JAR file.
+* Alternative 3: Requires user to download the list of blacklisted modules in addition to the JAR file. <br>
-Pros: User do not have to wait for the one-time set up and the file would be up to date as long as the application is not deprecated.
+    1. **Pros**: User do not have to wait for the one-time set up and the file would be up to date as long as the application is not deprecated.
-Cons: Developers would still have to run the method to dynamically pull the blacklisted modules, although it would be less prone to mistake caused by editing the hard-coded blacklist as mentioned in
+    2. **Cons**: Developers would still have to run the method to dynamically pull the blacklisted modules, although it would be less prone to mistake caused by editing the hard-coded blacklist as mentioned in
        Alternative 1.
 Furthermore, users are required to download the blacklisted file published by the developers every semester in order for the list to be up-to-date.

 ### 3.2 List all contacts
 ![Add Contact](images/ListContact.png)<br>